 “This is the definitive textbook on Irish social policy.
 Its scope and scholarship make it essential reading for every student.”
 Fred Powell, Professor of Social Policy, University College Cork

 "Irish Social Policy is an outstanding resource that addresses a wide range of areas of social policy in the Republic of Ireland.
-It is essential reading for students and professionals interested key issues affecting twenty-first century Irish society as well as understanding these in a historical context."
+It is essential reading for students and professionals interested in the key issues affecting twenty-first century Irish society as well as understanding these in a historical context."
 Professor Bryan Fanning, School of Social Policy, Social Work and Social Justice, University College Dublin